So You Think You Can Dance (American TV series) season 1: Hollywood week

 Hollywood week was held in Hollywood in Los Angeles, California.
-25 females and 25 males were invited to participate in the callback auditions.
-This number was cut down to 8 females and 8 males, a total of 16 dancers that came through to the live shows.
+25 female contestants and 25 male contestants (each gender) were invited to participate in the callback auditions.
+This number was cut down to 8 female contestants and 8 male contestants, a total of 16 contestants (both gender) that came through to the live shows.
 Hollywood week included the following rounds, cuts were made at the end: